publicdocs/uscode/assets/md/titles/usc06/us/usc/t6/ch1/schIV/ptA/m__us_usc_t6_s202.md

 [Previous](./../../../../../..//us/usc/t6/ch1/schIV/ptA/m__us_usc_t6_s201.md) | [Next](./../../../../../..//us/usc/t6/ch1/schIV/ptA/m__us_usc_t6_s203.md) | [Root of Title](./../../../../../../) | [Other Versions of this Document](https://publicdocs.github.io/go/links?ns=uslm&ref=%2Fus%2Fusc%2Ft6%2Fs202)

 ## § 202.
-Responsibilities
+Border, maritime, and transportation responsibilities

-    The Secretary, acting through the Under Secretary for Border and Transportation Security, shall be responsible for the following:
+    The Secretary shall be responsible for the following:

     (1) Preventing the entry of terrorists and the instruments of terrorism into the United States.